 You may be asked questions about university and student life.

-Read the following IELTS style question and answers below and pay attention to the words or phrases in bold.
+Read the following IELTS style questions and answers below and pay attention to the words or phrases in bold.

 Use the ‘definitions’ section at the bottom of the page to check any meanings you are unfamiliar with.

 Make a note of any new vocabulary and the best way to learn it is to use it!